 A mix of interventions is necessary to manage coastal risks and build resilience over time.
-An 1 adaptation pathways approach sets out near-term 'low-regret' actions that align with societal goals, 2 and facilitates implementation of a locally appropriate sequence of interventions in the face of 3 uncertain climate and development futures, and enables necessary transformation (high confidence) 4 {CCP2.3; Cross-Chapter Box DEEP in Chapter 17, Cross-Chapter Box SLR in Chapter 3}
+An adaptation-pathways approach sets out near-term 'low-regret' actions that align with societal goals, facilitates implementation of a locally appropriate sequence of interventions in the face of uncertain climate and development futures, and enables necessary transformation (high confidence) {CCP2.3; Cross-Chapter Box DEEP in Chapter 17, Cross-Chapter Box SLR in Chapter 3}.

-A mix of infrastructural, nature-based, institutional and socio-cultural interventions are needed to reduce the 7 multifaceted risk facing C&S, including vulnerability reducing measures, avoidance (i.e., disincentivising 8 developments in high-risk areas), hard- and soft-protection, accommodation, advance (i.e., building up and 9 out to sea) and retreat (i.e., landward movement of people and development) (very high confidence) 10 {CCP2.3}.
-Depending on the C&S archetype, technical limits for hard protection may be reached beyond 11 2100 under high emission scenarios, with socio-economic and governance barriers reached before then 12 (medium confidence).
-Hard protection can, however, set up lock-in of assets and people to risks and, in some 13 cases, may reach limits, due to technical and financial constraints, by 2100 or sooner depending on the 14 scenario, local SLR effects and community tolerance thresholds (medium confidence).
-Where sufficient 15 space and adequate habitats are available, nature-based solutions can help to reduce coastal hazard risks and 16 provide other benefits, but biophysical limits may be reached before end-century (medium confidence).
-17 Accommodation is easier, faster and cheaper to implement than hard protection, but limits may be reached 18 by 2100, or sooner in some settings.
-An adaptation pathways planning approach demonstrates how the 19 solution space can expand or shrink depending on the type and timing of adaptation interventions 20 {CCP1.3.1.2}.
-As SLR is relentless on human timescales, the solution space will shrink without adoption of 21 an adaptation pathways planning approach (high confidence).
-Due to long implementation lead times and the 22 need to avoid maladaptive lock-in, especially in localities facing rapid SLR and climate-compounded risk, 23 adaptation will be more successful if timely action is taken accounting for long-term (committed) SLR; and 24 if this is underpinned by sustained and ambitious mitigation to slow greenhouse gas emission rates (high 25 confidence) {CCP2.3; CCP2.4; Cross-Chapter Box SLR in Chapter 3}.
-26 27
+A mix of infrastructural, nature-based, institutional and sociocultural interventions are needed to reduce the multifaceted risk facing C&S, including vulnerability-reducing measures, avoidance (i.e., disincentivising developments in high-risk areas), hard and soft protection, accommodation, advance (i.e., building up and out to sea) and retreat (i.e., landward movement of people and development) (very high confidence).
+Depending on the C&S archetype, technical limits for hard protection may be reached beyond 2100 under high-emission scenarios, with socioeconomic and governance barriers reached before then (medium confidence).
+However, hard protection can set up lock-in of assets and people to risks and, in some cases, may reach limits-due to technical and financial constraints-by 2100 or sooner depending on the scenario, local SLR effects and community tolerance thresholds (medium confidence).
+Where sufficient space and adequate habitats are available, nature-based solutions can help to reduce coastal hazard risks and provide other benefits, but biophysical limits may be reached before end-century (medium confidence).
+Accommodation is easier, faster and cheaper to implement than hard protection, but limits may be reached by 2100, or sooner in some settings.
+An adaptation-pathways planning approach demonstrates how the solution space can expand or shrink depending on the type and timing of adaptation interventions.
+As SLR is relentless on human timescales, the solution space will shrink without adoption of an adaptation-pathways planning approach (high confidence).
+Due to long implementation lead times and the need to avoid maladaptive lock-in, particularly in localities facing rapid SLR and climate-compounded risk, adaptation will be more successful if timely action is taken accounting for long-term (committed) SLR, and